Non-linear dynamics of the minimal theory of massive gravity: Results

 \subsection{Halo gravitational constant profile}

-In figure \ref{fig:geff_r_ld} we show the effective gravitational constant $G_\mathrm{eff}$, found by applying equation \eqref{eq:Geff1} on the density profiles around a halo.
+In figure \ref{fig:geff_r_ld} we show the effective gravitational constant $G_\mathrm{eff}$, which is found by applying equation \eqref{eq:Geff1} to the density profiles around a halo.
 We see that $G_\mathrm{eff}$ tends towards $G_N$ in the highest density regions, signifying a working screening.
-For intermediate densities in the outskirts of the halo (around $2-3 \, \mathrm{Mpc}/h$ or $1-2\,r_\mathrm{vir}$ from the center), we see a slight enhancement of $G_\mathrm{eff}$ over $G_N$, which can lead to increased clustering at intermediate to small scales.
+For intermediate densities in the outskirts of the halo (around $2-3 \, \mathrm{Mpc}/h$ or $1-2\,r_\mathrm{vir}$ from the centre), we see a slight enhancement of $G_\mathrm{eff}$ over $G_N$, which can lead to increased clustering at intermediate to small scales.
 As $r$ further increases, $G_{\rm eff}/G_N$ tends to decrease and to have some oscillations.
-This behavior is due to a decrement of the local environmental energy density (as moving out from the center of the halo) and the peaks of the oscillations correspond to the presence of sub-halos whose local density has some local peak.
+This behaviour is due to a decrement of the local environmental energy density (as moving out from the centre of the halo) and the peaks of the oscillations correspond to the presence of subhalos whose local density has some local peak.